 - Complementary proteins help to lyse (cut up) pathogens and making them inactive.
 They also signal more phagocytes to come to the area to provide help.

 Other components of the immune system are fever and inflammation.
-The heat associated with fever creates an unfavorable condition for the growth of certain infections such as bacteria.
-Inflammation is a response to infection involving certain typical symptoms such as pain, swelling, soreness, fever, rash and fatigue.
+The heat associated with fever creates an unfavorable condition for the growth of certain infection agents such as bacteria.
+Inflammatory responses include pain, swelling, soreness, rash and fatigue.
 These uncomfortable symptoms send signals to the body that it is under attack.
-The body responds by activating the immune system and sending help to the area that is affected.
+The body responds by activating the immune system and sending immune cells to the area that is affected.

 The Adaptive Immune System

 The adaptive immune cells consists of the two major lymphocytes, i.e. B and T-cells.
 There are two types of T-Cells.
 There is CD4 (helper) and CD8 (cytotoxic) cells.
 CD8 cells are able to poke holes by secreting perforins (proteins that create pores) into infected and cancer cells causing lysis.
 CD4 cells sense the presence of antigens in the body by binding to antigen-presenting cells such as dendritic cells and monocytes.